maueroats/teaching/content/ap-cs/jm/ch03/_index.md

 * Get the AP CS GridWorld.
 The easiest download is the [Gridworld for BlueJ](https://www.bluej.org/help/ap.html).
 There are some configurations you can change, see that page for details.

 {{% notice note %}}
 You must find the Preferences -> Libraries area and add the `gridworld.jar` file to the list of libraries or nothing will work!
+The gridworld file is just inside the GridWorld folder.

 Preferences on Mac OS are `Command-,` in the BlueJ menu, while on Windows they are under the Tools menu.
 {{% /notice %}}

+## Read the documentation

+The README in your GitHub repository should have information on how to get set up and started.

 ## Homework